Regular Checkups Keep Your Smile Healthy

 It’s important to have regular and correct oral hygiene at home.
 After all, prevention is crucial.
-But, you should also ensure you schedule regular checkups by a professional dentist.
+But, you should also ensure you schedule regular checkups by a professional Dentist or Oral health therapist.
 These checkups utilise current methods combined with cutting-edge technology to help make sure you can keep your teeth for life.

 What Does A Dentist Do During A Regular checkup?

 It’s recommended to have a Dental checkup every six months.
-There are several routine things a dentist will check for during a thorough regular checkup and dental examination.
+There are several routine things a dental practioner will check for during a thorough regular checkup and dental examination.
 They include:

 Tooth Decay: Tooth decay is a crucial part of any checkup, and it is the first thing any dentist will check.

 Gums: A thorough gum check will be performed.
 This will let the dentist check the tartar level and also see if your gums are bleeding.
 Any sign of gum disease will be explained to you and noted.
 Remember health teeth begin with healthy gums.